kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 What to expect next ?

-HCO achieved its goal which was to provide a single entrypoint for multiple operators - kubevirt, cdi, networking, etc.where users can deploy and configure them in a single object asseen above.
+HCO achieved its goal which was to provide a single entrypoint for multiple operators - kubevirt, cdi, networking, etc.where users can deploy and configure them in a single object as seen above.

 Now, we can also launch the HCO through OLM,